 We all know that being a student with limited finance can sometimes be challenging.
 However, with a little inventiveness, you can save significant money!

-Here are some tips to help you spread your dollar further as an international student living in Australia:
+Tips to help you save money as an international student in Australia

 Have a budget